A Road Trip Through Country & Outback South Australia

 South Australia.
 The fourth largest Australian state or territory and, as I touched down in Adelaide, my seventh Australian state, with only Queensland now remaining.
 Initial plans to fly to Brisbane and drive along the east coast to Cairns to experience Australia's iconic Great Barrier Reef were shelved, for the second time in a year, because of another infection scare in the Queensland capital.
 Amid a pandemic-ravaged world, and so used to counting countries, I have resorted to counting Australian states and territories instead...
 This was the first time I had left the borders of New South Wales in close to 15 months.
 In that time I had travelled all over my home state, seeking out incredible sights and outdoor adventures which would otherwise have remained unknown to me: from the iconic hippie paradise of Byron in NSW's Far North, to the otherworldly lunar landscape of Mungo in its south west; from hiking across the top of the awesome Warrumbungles in Central NSW, to straddling two time zones on the State's western border at Broken Hill.

-South Australia didn't make a good impression on me as we disembarked the plane and tried to officially enter the state; a chaotic scene greeted me at Adelaide airport where the app I'd been instructed to download prior to boarding was suddenly not required.
-Instead I was passed onto a makeshift counter with a screen constructed from black material and forced to comply with new requirement to provide evidence of my Sydney address - which, in hard copy form, I obviously did not have on me.
-After frantically searching through emails and apps, I managed to source a document with my address on it, after which I was presented with a ticket - the kind you get when you buy a raffle ticket.
+South Australia didn't make a good impression on me as we disembarked the plane and tried to officially enter the state; a chaotic scene greeted me at Adelaide Airport where the app I'd been instructed to download prior to boarding was suddenly not required.
+Instead I was passed onto a makeshift counter with a screen constructed from black sheeting and forced to comply with new requirement to provide evidence of my Sydney address - which, in hard copy form, I obviously did not have on me.
+After frantically searching through emails and apps, I managed to source a document with my address on it, after which I was presented with a ticket - the kind you get when you partake in a raffle.
 Had I applied for a travel permit?, I was asked.
 Well, of course I hadn't as it was not on the official state website for inter-state travellers.
 Quite farcical.

 But we weren't in South Australia to see Adelaide.
 The reality is that, outside of Sydney and Melbourne, Australia doesn't do cities very well.
 They are often downbeat, functional affairs with a distinct feeling of frontier town about them.
 We were here to experience a not insubstantial slice of the great South Australian Outback: wide open spaces, island escapes, and iconic wildlife.
 Lake Bumbunga in Lochiel, also called Pink Lake, was our first experience of what South Australia's Mother Nature had to offer.
 A vast flat lake bed covered in a thick layer of salt stretched out to the horizon and sparkled before us in the mid-morning sunshine.
 I've often seen the salt flats of Bolivia in travel publications and vowed to go there one day.
 I'm glad that I got to see the salty flat of Bumbunga - an otherworldly, lunar experience far closer to home.
 By this time the sun's rays were becoming increasingly fierce and the heat building and so we crunched our way through the salt and back to the air conditioned luxury of the hire car.